 As a sense of calamity grows within the environmental movement, some argue against a focus on "carbon reductionism" for how it may limit our appreciation of why we face this tragedy and what to do about it (Eisenstein, 2018).
 I agree that climate change is not just a pollution problem, but an indicator of how our human psyche and culture became divorced from our natural habitat.
 However, that does not mean we should deprioritise the climate situation for a broader environmental agenda.

-If we allow ourselves to accept that a climate-induced form of economic and social collapse is now likely, then we can begin to explore the nature and likelihood of that collapse.
+If we allow ourselves to accept that a climate-induced form of economic and societal collapse is now likely, then we can begin to explore the nature and likelihood of that collapse.
 That is when we discover a range of different views.
 Some frame the future as involving a collapse of this economic and social system, which does not necessarily mean a complete collapse of law, order, identity and values.
 Some regard that kind of collapse as offering a potential upside in bringing humanity to a post-consumerist way of life that would be more conscious of relationships between people and nature (Eisenstein, 2013).
 Some even argue that this reconnection with nature will generate hitherto unimaginable solutions to our predicament.
 Sometimes that view comes with a belief in the power of spiritual practices to influence the material world according to human intent.
 The perspective that natural or spiritual reconnection might save us from catastrophe is, however, a psychological response one could analyse as a form of denial.

 Some analysts emphasise the unpredictable and catastrophic nature of this collapse, so that it will not be possible to plan a way to transition at either collective or small-scale levels to a new way of life that we might imagine as tolerable, let alone beautiful.
 Then others go further still and argue that the data can be interpreted as indicating climate change is now in a runaway pattern, with inevitable methane release from the seafloor leading to a rapid collapse of societies that will trigger multiple meltdowns of some of the world’s 400 nuclear power-stations, leading to the extinction of the human race (McPherson, 2016).
-This assessment that we face near-term human extinction can draw on the conclusions by geologists that the last mass extinction of life on earth, where 95% of species disappeared, was due to methane-induced rapid warming of the atmosphere (Lee, 2014; Brand et al, 2016).
+The author making that claim is controversial and unusual within the scientific community.
+In my own research I was unable to find evidence to support or refute this view on nuclear power stations, as studies just referred to radiation release from disasters where there was containment (such as Chernobyl and Fukushima).
+Aside from this uncertainty around nuclear, those people who consider that we face near-term human extinction can draw on the findings ofgeologists that the last mass extinction of life on earth, where 95% of species disappeared, was due to methane-induced rapid warming of the atmosphere (Lee, 2014; Brand et al, 2016).
+Although a far distance from inevitable human extinction, two reputable climate scientists have calculated that the human race now has a 20% chance of going extinct this century (Xu and Ramanathan, 2017).